mdancho84/mdancho84.github.io/_posts/2019-05-23-how-to-become-a-fiancial-data-scientist.md

 ## We Grow By Building Skills That Add Value

 One thing I learned along my own journey was how to sell my value.
 It was an incredibly important lesson that I learned through my experience consulting.
 When I begin an engagement, I never go in saying I know something.
 Rather, I ask how I can help and listen for opportunity. ___Skills alone don't sell.
-It's solutions, results, and value that sell.___
+It's solutions, results, and value that sells.___

 ## Marketing 101 - Skills Don't Sell; Solutions Sell, Results Sell, Value Sells

 We need to change our beliefs.
 Most of us feel that to get a job in data science, you need to learn data science inside and out.
 Machine Learning, Deep Learning, Neural Networks, Graph Theory - the list goes on.

 This is not correct.
-Further, this strategy will cost you time, and likely won't result in your desired outcome - ___to begin a career in Finance___.
+Further, this strategy will cost you time, and likely won't result in your desired outcome - ___to begin a career as a Data Scientist in Finance___.

 When we adopt a new mindset, one of value over skills, we begin seeking skills that add value _incrementally_ to the larger goal.
 This is a step in the right direction, one that many data scientists miss.

-__Remember the "Modern Data Scientist" infographic?
+__Remember the _"Modern Data Scientist"_ infographic?
 Don't learn all of these skills.__

 ![Stop Modern Data Scientist](/assets/2019-05-23-financial-data-scientist/stop_modern_data_scientist.jpg)
 <p class="text-center date">Bad Strategy: Learn Skills That Every Data Scientist "Should" Have</p>